Fashion Design Program

 The curriculums are enhanced with students creating a collection through research, concept and design, to completing their design work on the same seasonal schedule as the fashion industry.
 As an extra-curriculum, students may present their collections at a professionally produced fashion show attended by fashion industry professionals.

 The Beginning Fashion Design Program introduces the student to the industry procedures of patternmaking, apparel construction and fashion drawing.
 The program also includes a study of textiles & apparel manufacturing.
 The program is designed to allow students to develop their design work into a mini-collection of 3 looks.

-This program is available to all graduates of the Fashion Merchandising Module “A” Program.
+This program (Day Classes or Night Classes) is available to all graduates of the Fashion Merchandising Module “A” Program.

 Intermediate Fashion Design

-This is an intermediate patternmaking, draping and construction program.
-The program is designed to allow students to develop their design work into a collection of 6 Looks.
+The program provides advanced patternmaking and construction techniques designed to allow students to develop their work culminating in a collection of 6 looks.
 Students learn new construction and finishing techniques.
 Students work on more advanced techniques as used in RTW women’s wear.

-This program is available to all graduates of the Fashion Merchandising Module “A” Program and the Beginning Fashion Design program.
+This program is available to all graduates of the Beginning Fashion Design Program.